Editor choice

 1. Open the bag immediately.

-2. If the greens are wet, spin them in a salad spinner or pat them dry.
+2. Spin or Pat: If the greens are wet, spin them in a salad spinner or pat them dry.

 Managing Aromatics and Odor Transfer

-• Mushrooms: Never store mushrooms in plastic.
+• Mushroom Care: Never store mushrooms in plastic.
 They need to breathe or they will sweat and turn slimy.
-A brown paper bag is the gold standard for mushroom storage.
+A brown paper bag is the gold standard; it absorbs excess moisture while allowing air exchange.

-1. The FIFO System (First In, First Out): This is a professional kitchen standard.
-When you come home from the store, don't just shove the new carrots in the front.
-Pull the old ones forward and put the new ones in the back.
-This ensures nothing is "forgotten" until it becomes a science project.
+• The FIFO System (First In, First Out): This is a professional kitchen standard.
+When you come home from the store, pull old produce forward and put the new items in the back.

-2. Don’t Wash Until You’re Ready: It is tempting to "prep" everything on Sunday.
-However, washing berries or grapes days before eating them introduces moisture into the microscopic crevices of the fruit, which invites mold.
+• Don’t Wash Until You’re Ready: Washing berries or grapes days before eating them introduces moisture into microscopic crevices, inviting mold.
 Wash only what you are about to eat.

-3. Trim the Green Tops: Carrots, radishes, and beets often come with beautiful green tops.
-While these are edible (and great for pesto), they are biological pumps.
-They continue to try and "grow" by sucking the moisture and sugar out of the root.
-Chop them off as soon as you get home to keep the roots crunchy.
+• Trim the Green Tops: Carrots and radishes come with green tops that act as biological pumps, sucking moisture and sugar out of the root.
+Chop them off immediately to keep the roots crunchy.

-4. The Banana Tree: Use a banana hanger.
-This prevents "resting bruises" where the weight of the bunch compresses the bottom fruit, and it allows the ethylene gas to dissipate more evenly.
+• The Banana Tree: Use a banana hanger.
+This prevents "resting bruises" and allows ethylene gas to dissipate more evenly.

-By following these guidelines, you aren't just "storing" food, you are actively managing a biological timeline.
+By following these guidelines, you aren't just "storing" food; you are actively managing a biological timeline.
 You will find that your grocery bills decrease, your meals taste better, and your kitchen runs with professional efficiency.
+Proper storage is the final, essential step in the farm-to-table journey.